Locating and Attending AA Meetings in Long Beach, California

 Dress comfortably and consider bringing a notebook and pen.
 Most importantly, bring an open mind and willingness to listen and learn.

-How can I overcome the anxiety of attending my first AA meeting?
+How can I handle the anxiety of attending my first AA meeting?

 Remember that nervousness is normal.
 Arriving early, introducing yourself, and simply listening without the obligation to speak can help ease your anxieties.
 Everyone in the room has faced similar struggles, and confidentiality is a core principle of AA meetings.